Stories and commentaries about environmental awareness and ideas for how to make the world a better place.

 This graph illustrates the exponential growth of the human race and consumption of non-renewable resources.
 The question isn’t it it will stop, but when?

 Last week I got to visit a school in the Chicago area.
-The art teacher Ms. Holly thought of making an elephant sculpture out of recyclable laundry detergent bottles.
+The art teacher Ms. Holly, of Todd Hall Elementary School, thought of making an elephant sculpture out of recyclable laundry detergent bottles.
+This is a great, life-sized example of just how much stuff we use — most of it, unfortunately, doesn’t get recycled.

 Sustainable Living: As seen by a man who cycled the world.
 I am excited to participate in the Growing Power Conference this week.